LotusLotus

 He replied, "Kāśyapa, since you know there is merit, you should do it yourself.
 I cannot do it for now."

-At that time Kāśyapa reported the story to the Buddha.
-The Buddha asked Kāśyapa, "Why did this youth say these words?"
+Then Kāśyapa reported the story to the Buddha.
+The Buddha asked Kāśyapa, “Why did this youth say these words?”

 Kāśyapa replied to the Buddha, "This youth said, 'The great virtuous ones have precedence, and I am next in line.
 I am a worldly person, in a humble caste.
 These great virtuous ones, such as the 80 great voice-hearers and the 500 leading Bodhisattvas, including Worthy Protector, should go first.
 I am next.'"

 However, these voice-hearers as well as Worthy Protector and others all searched but could not find the māra.
-Like that savage who had been unable to find his son, they all admitted that they were incapable and retired to one side.
+Like that savage who had been unable to find his son, they all admitted that they were incapable, and retired to one side.

 Kāśyapa asked the Buddha, "When will this happen?"